jaimeluc/prueba-inditex/README.md

 * Swagger OpenAPI 3.0

 ## Setup
-To run this project, install it locally using maven commands:
+To run this project, there are two methods:

+### a.
+Using maven commands:

 1. Navigate to the project directory: